The best waterfalls in Cameron Highlands are especially nice in the rainy season. They have a few cascades and cool rock pools at the bottom.

 - Location: Tanah Rata, 39000 Tanah Rata, Pahang

 4. Lubuk Timah Fall

 Lubuk Timah Fall is actually on the way to Cameron Highlands via Simpang Pulai Road.

-Lubuk Timah Fall is made up of two waterfalls culminating in two tranquil pools of natural hot springs.
-You can enjoy a dip in any one of the two natural hot springs adjacent to the stream.
+You can enjoy a dip in any one of the two natural hot springs next to the stream.